RaviTambade/ngnihilenttraining/notes/enterprise1.md

 Then I said:

 > “Now imagine…
-> When you click ‘Ravi’, the details must appear *instantly* on the right.”
+> When you click ‘Kajal’, the details must appear *instantly* on the right.”

 ```
-Customer: Ravi Tambade
+Customer: Kajal Tambade
 Order ID: 101
 Status: Shipped
 Total Amount: ₹4000